 Sights

-When it comes to sights, I definitely have strong opinions.
-In other articles, I have ripped on Glock for using plastic sights.
+When it comes to sights, I hold strong opinions.
+In previous articles, I’ve criticized Glock for using plastic sights.
 For me, that is confusing to the eye and makes target acquisition difficult.
 This is despite the fact that I love everything else about Glock firearms.
-Beretta has opted for a fixed iron notch and post front and rear sight on both the M9 and the 92FS.
-But, that is where the similarities end.
-The M9 has two-dot sight systems with a white dot painted on the front sight.
-There is also another painted below the center of the sight window on the rear sight.
-The 92FS has a three-dot sight system with a dot on the front sight.
-It then had a dot on both sides of the sight picture on the rear sight.
+Beretta, on the other hand, employs fixed iron notch and post front and rear sights for both the M9 and the 92FS.
+However, the similarities end there.
+The M9 features a two-dot sight system with a white dot on the front sight and another below the center of the rear sight window.
+In contrast, the 92FS uses a three-dot sight system with dots on the front sight and on both sides of the rear sight picture.

-While the two-dot system is not my favorite, it is still better than the Glock sights.
-I just cannot stop complaining about Glock sights.
-Anyways, the two-dot system on the M9 is okay.
-They are strong and durable, so you know they will not deform or break if the gun is dropped.
-You also will not wear out the sights while pulling the gun from your holster every day.
-Target acquisition is decent on these sights.
-Yet, the three-dot system on the 92FS is easier on my eye.
-It has all the strength advantages of the M9 sights, but it allows for faster target acquisition.
-I must emphasize that this is a personal preference.
-Try out different sight patterns for yourself before you decide which to buy.
+Although the two-dot system isn’t my favorite, it’s still a step up from Glock sights, which I can’t seem to stop criticizing.
+Moving on, the M9’s two-dot system is okay.
+These sights are robust and durable, ensuring they won’t deform or break if the gun is dropped.
+Daily holster use won’t wear them out either.
+Target acquisition is decent with these sights.
+However, the 92FS’s three-dot system is easier on my eyes.
+It offers the same durability advantages as the M9 sights but allows for quicker target acquisition.
+It’s important to note this is a personal preference.
+Before deciding on a purchase, try out different sight configurations for yourself.
 Many people prefer the two-dot system.

 Finish